 Credit card factoring is illegal because it’s a form of laundering – obscuring the source of a transaction.
 It’s essentially the digital version of money laundering.
 This makes it susceptible to moving money obtained illegally.
 Additionally, you’re misrepresenting yourself and fraudulently completing an application for services.
 You’ll likely be breaking your contract with the processor as well.

 Bottom line: never allow a business that isn’t yours to use your merchant account to accept payments.
-You should never accept a credit card for any transaction that isn’t a sale made by your business.
+You should never accept a credit card for another business’ transactions.